github/docs/content/actions/guides/building-and-testing-python.md

 ### Requirements file

-After you update `pip`, a typical next step is to install dependencies from [requirements.txt](https://pip.pypa.io/en/stable/cli/pip_install/#example-requirements-file).
+After you update `pip`, a typical next step is to install dependencies from *requirements.txt*.
+For more information, see [pip](https://pip.pypa.io/en/stable/cli/pip_install/#example-requirements-file).

 {% raw %}
 ```yaml{:copy}